juncture-digital/essays/docs/README.md

 .ve-media wc:Sunflower.jpg width=800px
 ```

-When setting only the width or the height on a _.ve-media_ or _.ve-video_ component the non-specified dimension will be calculated to retain the aspect ration of the source item.
+When setting only the width or the height on a _.ve-media_ or _.ve-video_ component the non-specified dimension will be calculated to retain the aspect ratio of the source item.

 If both a width and height is set on an image (using the _.ve-media_ component) and the resulting aspect ratio is different than the original items, the image `fit` will be set to `cover` unless exlicitly set to `contain`.

+The `fit` attribute controls the display of an image in the viewer viewport.
+In the default mode (_contain_) the entire image is shown with letter-boxing applied to the top and bottom or left and right when the image aspect ratio differs from the viewers.
+When the value _cover_ is used the entire viewport is filled and the displayed portion of the image is cropped as needed to fit.

 ### Sticky

+The _sticky_ attribute can be added to a component to "stick" it to the top of the essay when scrolling a section of text that is longer than can be viewed in the visible portion of the window.
+This is useful when describing portions of an image or cueing video clips from text.

 # [⇧](#top) How To's {#how-tos}